isislab-unisa/sof/README.md

 		├── lib
 		├── maven-archiver
 		├── maven-status
-		└── scud-resources
+		└── SOF-resources

-# SCUD on test environment
+# SOF on test environment

-To easily test the SCUD environment you can set up a virtual machine with Apache Hadoop infrastructure on your local machine.
+To easily test the SOF environment you can set up a virtual machine with Apache Hadoop infrastructure on your local machine.
 A popular example of that is a **Hortonworks Data Platform (HDP)**, an open source Apache Hadoop data platform, architected for the enterprise, developed from [Hortonworks](http://hortonworks.com/).
 The HDP 2.2 Sandbox is provided as a self-contained virtual machine with Hadoop 2.6.0.
-No data center, no cloud service and no internet connection needed in order to the SCUD framework.
+No data center, no cloud service and no internet connection needed in order to the SOF framework.

 Download the virtual machine at Hortonworks [download page](http://hortonworks.com/products/hortonworks-sandbox/), and install your prefered available virtual machine in order to set up the environment.

-### How to execute SCUD using VirtualBox HDP 2.2 Sandbox
+### How to execute SOF using VirtualBox HDP 2.2 Sandbox

 After you have installed [VirtualBox](https://www.virtualbox.org/) and downloaded the virtual machine for VirtualBox, follow this steps: